 One thing you’ll notice right away if you look around this website or review our portfolio, we love WordPress.
-Every new project we start is built with WordPress as the engine.
-We’ve been using WordPress since version 1.5 and have watched and helped it evolve into the CMS platform we know today.
+We build every new project with WordPress as the engine.
+We’ve been using it since version 1.5 and have watched and helped it evolve into the CMS platform we know today.
 What keeps us coming back to WordPress as our tool of choice?

 WordPress is an incredible flexible platform.
 You can manage and display all of your content; text, images, videos, and more.
 In addition, when you’ve mastered the core feature set you have nearly infinite expandability via the plugin architecture for the platform.
 Because WordPress is open source, tens of thousands of plugins have been developed to modify and extend it’s capabilities.
-Anything from a Facebook widget to an entire social media package can be quickly added to an installation.
+You can quickly add anything from a Facebook widget to an entire social media package to an installation.
 Programmatically, WordPress integrates with almost anything.
-In recent versions of the software, a REST API has been added to the platform making WordPress content accessible to more external platforms than ever.
+The addition of a REST API makes content accessible to more external platforms than ever.

 With widespread adoption, WordPress sites are a prime target for hacking attempts.
-It also means that security features are constantly being tested, proven, and integrated into WordPress on a nearly daily basis.
-There are companies that are dedicated to protecting your site from all types of intrusions that have plugins that can be easily implemented by even the most novice of users.
+It also means that security features are constantly being tested, proven, and integrated into core on a nearly daily basis.
+There are companies that protect your site from all types of intrusions that have plugins that can be easily implemented by even the most novice of users.
 On the larger end of the spectrum dedicated firewalls can harden your ecommerce site.
-With so many users relying on the platform, security measures have been brought to the forefront.
+With so many users relying on the platform, security measures have come to the forefront.